 - Alt-A loans

 - Adjustable rate mortgages

-My appraisal shows a lower value that I expected.
+My appraisal shows a lower value than expected.
 Can I still refinance with a conventional loan?
-Possibly.
-The refinance may require mortgage insurance.
+Possibly, but the refinance may require mortgage insurance.
 Even with that cost, it still might be worth refinancing.

 I’m not sure about my credit.
 Should I apply for an FHA loan first?
 You don’t have to pick one program when applying for the loan.
 The lender will look at your entire situation and try for the lowest cost option.
 If a conventional loan doesn’t work out, the lender will switch you to an FHA loan.
 Don’t automatically rule out a conventional loan just because of your credit standing.

 Why get a conventional loan?
 Why not refinance with FHA?
 FHA can be used to refinance, but it’s typically for homeowners who can’t qualify for conventional due to past credit issues.
 Because if its flexibility, an FHA refinance is more expensive.
 Most homeowners who can qualify should opt for a conventional refinance.